cryptobike07/Drosera-Hoodi-Guide-Setup--Izmer/README.md

 ---

 # 2.Drosera Operator Setup
-# Choose Docker or SystemD
+# A. Choose Docker or SystemD

 Choose one Installation Method: